geo-python/site/source/lessons/L2/exercise-2-hints.rst

 Where to make changes
 ---------------------

-To help make sure you don't end up modifying parts of the code we did not anticipate, you should know that lines 32-34 and line 40 should not be modified.
+In Problem 1 lines 32-34 and line 40 should not be modified.

 Indentation woes
 ----------------